 Top Uses: Casual, Backpacking

-The sleek Sherpa Adventure Gear Sonam features a lightweight two-sided Polartec fleece that feels soft & supple against the skin.
+The sleek Sherpa Adventure Gear Sonam features a lightweight two-sided Polartec fleece.
+It feels soft & supple against the skin.
 The hoody’s fabric along with its slimming fit is designed both to be stylish and to hold in warmth.
 On top of that, 53% of the materials are recycled and bluesign-approved to verify the company’s sustainability practices.

 While designed with the adventurer in mind, the Sonam is also a superb pick for wearing casually and backpacking.
-The fabric seams are strategically placed away from rucksack shoulder harnesses for stellar comfort while stomping around.
+The fabric seams are strategically placed away from rucksack shoulder harnesses.
+You’ll get stellar comfort from the fleece while stomping around.
 The built-in media system is also a great feature for women who love casual walks in the city to the beat of their favourite tunes.

 - Unique stylish design